7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 2. **Cross-platform**:

-    `distage` is available for JVM, Scala.js and Graal Native Image.
+    `distage` is available for JVM, Scala.js and GraalVM Native Image.

 3. **Compile-time error detection**: